NAM Console > Deployment > Manage devices, Farms tab

 - Start the Microsoft SQL Server

-- Start the RUM Console and Dynatrace Enterprise Portal
+- Start the NAM Console and Dynatrace Enterprise Portal

 - Start the primary node in your primary cluster.